treehouses/remote/README.md

 2. Connect the RPi to power, if there in an "on" switch or button ensure the Rpi has power.

-3. If you possess an android phone, find the Treehouses Remote app on Google Play Store and [download](https://play.google.com/store/apps/details?id=io.treehouses.remote) it.
+3. If you possess an android phone, find the Treehouses Remote app on [Google Play](https://play.google.com/store/apps/details?id=io.treehouses.remote) or on [F-Droid](https://f-droid.org/packages/io.treehouses.remote/).

 4. Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.